compusciencing/compusciencing.github.io/_posts/2023-05-24-windows-setup.md

 # Epic Games Laucher

 You’ll see in Prof Clark’s instructions that it says to “Create a new email address” because he doesn’t want us to use our personal accounts.
 I’ll put the new email/password on the shared doc.
-## Login Details

-If you need to enter DOB for whatever reason, use 08/23/2004.
-The display name is ARCS Lab.
 Once you’re all logged in, your Epic Games screen should look like this:

 ![Epic Games Launcher](/assets/2023-05-24-windows-setup/epicgames.png)